 ARC - Accessibility Resource Center: provides comprehensive resources to the University community (faculty, staff, and student) in order to create equitable, inclusive, and practical learning environments.

-Division for Equity and Inclusion: fosters inclusive excellence by bringing together diverse worldviews, diverse research ideas and encourages multiple ways of teaching, learning and knowing.
+Division for Equity and Inclusion: fosters inclusive excellence by bringing together diverse worldviews and research ideas and encourages multiple ways of teaching, learning and knowing.

 El Centro de la Raza: promotes the transformation of Latino students through knowledge and skills, offering support while challenging systems to achieve social justice.

-LGBTQ Resource Center: offers a physical environment for LGBTQ+ students and faculty, promiting safety, education, advocacy, and offers support services and trainings.
+LGBTQ Resource Center: offers a welcoming physical environment for LGBTQ+ students and faculty; promotes safety, education, and advocacy; and offers support services and trainings.

 OEO - Office of Equal Opportunity: promotes equal access and treatment and a safe environment free of discrimination and inequity for all.

-Undocumented UNM: offers a range of support services (e.g. from academic and personal counseling to financial aid and legal advising) to help undocumented students balance being a full-time student while handling other day-to-day challenges they may face.
+Undocumented UNM: offers a range of support services, from academic and personal counseling to financial aid and legal advising, to help undocumented students balance being full-time students while handling other day-to-day challenges they may face.

 Women's Resource Center: promotes awareness and the advancement of women’s rights to ensure equity regardless of gender identity, sex, race, ability status, age, sexual orientation, economic class, or religious affiliation.

-DCCNM - Deaf Culture Center of New Mexico: is non-profit organization in Albuquerque that provides arts/culture/social/recreational services and residential living units for the Deaf, Hard of Hearing, and Deaf-Blind residents.
+DCCNM - Deaf Culture Center of New Mexico: is non-profit organization in Albuquerque that provides arts, culture, social, and recreational services and residential living units for the Deaf, Hard of Hearing, and Deaf-Blind residents.

 UNM Truman Health Services: provides treatment and a wide variety of services for people living with HIV and their families, including, gay and bisexual men and members of the transgender community.